tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 > **Sites** Tab > **Main** Navigation

 There is a button called **Add Existing Page**.
-With that add the following pages:
+With that, add the following pages:

 - Home
 - My Profile